9thgradepublication/9thgradepublication.github.io/_texts/dillon-munna-wazee.md

 “Wow!
 Boy, are we lucky then!”
 Mo fittingly replied.

 They ate dinner then sat down in the living room and talked.
 Something caught Crooks’ eye.
 “That picture...
 I know it, the people.
 When was it taken?”
-He curiously enquired.
+He curiously inquired.

 “Oh that.
 It was taken years back, when…” Mo paused.
 “That picture was taken back when Anna was only 4 years old.
 We were all still together then, us and my son, Dillon.
 With all the commotion all over the place with WW1, we...”